qgis/QGIS-Enhancement-Proposals/qep-341-3d-pedestrian-view.md

 ### Enabling and disabling this tool

+A drop-down menu (with the 3 navigation modes) in the "camera" tool in the toolbar to easy the switching from one mode to another.

-A button will be added to the 3D view toolbar to activate this tool and select where to begin navigation.
-Once the button is clicked (it stays pressed), a marker will be placed vertically above the center of the 3D view.
+Once this mode is activated, the user will select where to begin navigation: a marker will be placed vertically above the center of the 3D view.
 The user moves the marker to the desired location and confirms with a left mouse click or the Enter key.

-Once the mode is activated:
+Once the user click to select the starting point:

 * the camera moves to a human-like height above the terrain at the selected location
 * the camera is facing the same direction as before activation
 * the movement mode changes (see below)

-The user exits this mode by clicking the previous toolbar button (still pressed) or by pressing the *Esc* key or by doing a right click with the mouse.
+The user exits this mode by switching to another navigation mode or by pressing the *Esc* key or by doing a right click with the mouse.

-Optionally, the button can be placed in the Camera menu but since no pop-up or dialog box is displayed, the user will lose the indication that they have switched to that tool and will not know how to exit that tool.

 ### Movements